-In this manual, we are concerned with version 1.3.2 of VOSviewer.
+This manual is concerned with version 1.4.0 of VOSviewer.
 We explain the functionality of VOSviewer in Chapter 2, and we discuss the file types used by VOSviewer in Chapter 3.
 Some advanced topics are covered in Chapter 4.
 For additional information about VOSviewer, we refer to a paper that we have written (Van Eck & Waltman, 2010).
-In this paper, we provide a general introduction to VOSviewer and we describe in considerable detail the technical implementation of specific parts of the program.
+In this paper, a general introduction to VOSviewer is provided.
+Also, the technical implementation of specific parts of the program is discussed in considerable detail.

-&lt;sup>1 Together, these two techniques provide a unified framework for mapping and clustering.
+1 Together, these two techniques provide a unified framework for mapping and clustering.
 For more information about the techniques, we refer to Van Eck, Waltman, Dekker, and Van den Berg (2010) and Waltman, Van Eck, and Noyons (2010).